 4. Wear Solid Colors, and Go Monochrome When You Can

-Short Mamas Jenna Dewan and Reese Witherspoon in Solid Petite Maternity Looks
+Short Mamas Kim Kardashian and Jenna Dewan in Solid Petite Maternity Looks

 It's a well-known fashion principle: wearing the same color from head to foot elongates and slims.
 This rule absolutely holds true for pregnancy.
 Wear various pieces of a similar hue, or keep it simple and wear a solid maternity dress with matching shoes.

-Next time you're struggling with the question, "What should a pregnant petite wear?", start with these 4 simple rules and rest easy that the results will be absolutely gorgeous.
+Next time you're struggling with the question, "What on earth should a pregnant petite wear?" - start with these 6 simple rules and rest easy that the results will be absolutely stunning.

 What are your petite maternity style struggles?
 What are your style secrets?
 Let us know in the comments below.